Article first published February 2018, updated July 2019

 Whatever tactic you use, remember that retention is part of a bigger customer journey.
 If you fail to sync your retention strategy with the acquisition one, it may fail to deliver results.

-Finally, I suggest you take a look at your analytics and see what works best for you.
-Make use your strengths rather than following some stats.
+Finally, we suggest you take a look at your analytics and see what works best for you.
+Use your strengths rather than following some stats.
 If you or your team have a good grasp of email marketing, get started with it.
 Otherwise, use some of the other tactics described above.

 Retention and loyalty